island255/cross-inlining_binary_function_similarity/README.md

-# Scripts to generate the cross-inlining dataset
+# Scripts to train the cross-inlining model

 Given the raw binaries compiled by different architectures, compiler and optimizations, here are the scripts to generate the datasets for cross-inlining.

+## Dataset

+The dataset can download from https://drive.google.com/file/d/1K9ef-OoRBr0X5u8g2mlnYqh9o1i6zFij/view and https://drive.google.com/file/d/1wt7GY-DDp8J_2zeBBVUrcfWIyerg_xLO/view.
+It is contructed using Binkit (https://github.com/SoftSec-KAIST/BinKit).

 ## workflow